Trump imposes sanctions on Turkey, says prepared to 'swiftly destroy' its economy

 During the 2016 presidential campaign, Trump had promised to bring back US troops from Syria and Afghanistan.
 US forces have defeated the ISIS physical caliphate, the troops are coming out will now redeploy and remain in the region to monitor the situation and prevent a repeat of 2014, when the neglected threat of ISIS raged across Syria and Iraq, he said.

-Turkey must also prioritise the protection of civilians, particularly vulnerable ethnic and religious minorities in northeast Syria, he said.
-"Indiscriminate targeting of civilians, destruction of civilian infrastructure, and targeting of ethnic or religious minorities is unacceptable," Trump said.

-In addition, the return of refugees must be conducted in a safe, voluntary, and dignified manner, the US president said.
-The Kurdish administration in northern Syria has announced a deal with the Damascus government on Syrian troop deployment near the border to fend of the Turkish offensive.
+The Kurdish administration in northern Syria has announced a deal with Damascus on troop deployment near the border to fend of the Turks.

-The UN Security Council has appealed to Turkey to "protect civilians" and exercise "maximum restraint" in its military operations in Syria.
-On the decision to withdraw troops, Trump had faced a barrage of criticism from within his own party, including Senate Majority Leader Mitch McConnell and Senator Lindsey Graham.

-Calling the move "a major blunder", Graham, usually a staunch defender of Trump's foreign policy, had said it was "an impulsive decision that has long-term ramifications" and "cuts against sound military and geopolitical advice".
-Utah Senator Mitt Romney, who is one of the few Republicans to criticise the president on other issues, also tweeted that the pullback wa a "betrayal" that "says America is an unreliable ally."
-The move, he said, "facilitates ISIS resurgence" and "presages another humanitarian disaster".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)